rohitraibagkar/Path-Planning/README.md

 Process to generate and draw 2D trajectory using multi-axes trajectory with quintic polynomial (5th order polynomial) interpolation is defined in method `quinticTpoly` function, from line `289` to line `316`

+Process to generate and draw 2D trajectory using multi-axes trajectory with parabolic blend interpolation is defined in method `parabolicBlend` function, from line `318` to line `345`